-Appointments to faculty positions in the tenure structure are authorized by the Provost, on the recommendation of the appropriate Academic Dean, on the basis of fair and open search procedures conducted by search committees composed of faculty of the relevant department(s), professional school or professional program, or other administrative unit(s).
+Appointments to faculty positions in the tenure structure are authorized by the Provost, on the recommendation of the appropriate Academic Dean, on the basis of fair and open search procedures conducted by search committees composed of faculty of the relevant department(s) or program(s).
 Any exceptions to this practice are governed by guidelines approved by the Committee on Faculty Rights and Responsibilities.
-All appointments must be in accordance with University affirmative action policies, and are subject to approval by the Board of Trustees.
+All appointments must be in accordance with university affirmative action policies, and are subject to approval by the Board of Trustees.